elmtree-askmo/cloudcannon-app/content/learn/psychology/what-are-the-differences-between-hemorrhagic-and-ischemic-strokes-and-what-are-their-neurological-consequences.md

 url: /learn/psychology/questions/what-are-the-differences-between-hemorrhagic-and-ischemic-strokes-and-what-are-their-neurological-consequences
 score: -1.0
 related_article1:
-    id: 170535
+    id: 170531
+    title: >-
-    title: What are the differences between the lateral and anterior corticospinal tracts in motor control pathways?
+        What are the components of the basal ganglia, and what role do they play in movement?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-differences-between-the-lateral-and-anterior-corticospinal-tracts-in-motor-control-pathways
+    url: /learn/psychology/questions/what-are-the-components-of-the-basal-ganglia-and-what-role-do-they-play-in-movement
 related_article2:
-    id: 170537
+    id: 170527
-    title: What is diffusion tensor imaging, and how is it used to study brain connectivity?
+    title: >-
+        What were some historical approaches to treating psychosis before modern medication, and what challenges do modern treatments face?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-diffusion-tensor-imaging-and-how-is-it-used-to-study-brain-connectivity
+    url: /learn/psychology/questions/what-were-some-historical-approaches-to-treating-psychosis-before-modern-medication-and-what-challenges-do-modern-treatments-face
 related_article3:
-    id: 170533
+    id: 170528
+    title: >-
-    title: What is the genetic basis of Huntington's disease, and how is it inherited?
+        What are the key functions of the frontal lobe, and how does neuroplasticity play a role in its development?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-genetic-basis-of-huntingtons-disease-and-how-is-it-inherited
+    url: /learn/psychology/questions/what-are-the-key-functions-of-the-frontal-lobe-and-how-does-neuroplasticity-play-a-role-in-its-development
 related_article4:
-    id: 170545
+    id: 170543
-    title: How did ancient techniques like trepanation contribute to the evolution of neurosurgery?
+    title: >-
+        What are the major arteries supplying blood to the brain, and how do they relate to stroke risk?
     subject: Psychology
-    url: /learn/psychology/questions/how-did-ancient-techniques-like-trepanation-contribute-to-the-evolution-of-neurosurgery
+    url: /learn/psychology/questions/what-are-the-major-arteries-supplying-blood-to-the-brain-and-how-do-they-relate-to-stroke-risk
 related_article5:
-    id: 170535
+    id: 170525
-    title: What are the differences between the lateral and anterior corticospinal tracts in motor control pathways?
+    title: >-
+        What were the primary tools and techniques used in the lobotomy procedure, and which areas of the brain were targeted?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-differences-between-the-lateral-and-anterior-corticospinal-tracts-in-motor-control-pathways
+    url: /learn/psychology/questions/what-were-the-primary-tools-and-techniques-used-in-the-lobotomy-procedure-and-which-areas-of-the-brain-were-targeted
 ---

 &nbsp;